mark-stoker/ReleaseRetention/README.md

 ## ReleaseRetention
 Class library to keep N of the most recent Releases based on the the most recent Deployment dates.

-## Design Decisions and Assumption
+## Design Decisions and Assumptions

 * I have created the main project as a Class library, this fits the brief of it being a reusable and testable component.
 It can also then be reused as a Nuget package.